sergelogvinov/sergelogvinov.github.io/articles/hybrid-cloud/kubernetes-network-regional.md

 Node-to-node:

 All nodes in the cluster must have connectivity to each other.
 Control plane nodes must have access to the kubelet on each node.
 Nodes must have access to the control plane nodes.
+If you going to use Kubernetes Admission Controllers, the control plane need access to the pods too.

 Pod-to-pod: